-The English countryside is a place of diversity, from the towering coastal cliffs of Exmoor and Dartmoor’s ancient woodland to the delightful dales of Yorkshire and the the wild waters of the Lake District.
+The English countryside is a place of great diversity, from the towering coastal cliffs of Exmoor and Dartmoor‘s ancient woodlands to the delightful dales of Yorkshire and the wild waters of the Lake District.

-Discover these landscapes on foot with our list of England’s most beautiful walks.
-Each route has its own walker’s guide, comprising a map, path directions and more.
+Discover these landscapes on foot with our list of the country’s most beautiful walking routes, from the best circular walks in England and epic long-distance hikes, to easy there-and-back-again strolls.
+Each route has its own walker’s guide, comprising a map, path directions and more useful information, meaning your next adventure in the countryside begins right here.

 Discover more walks across the UK